-- A. Employees assigned to the 12 or 24 hour shift shall accumulate paid sick leave at the rate of twelve (12) hours for each full month of service to a maximum of 1440 hours.
-Sick leave accumulation in any one year may be carried over to succeeding years up to the maximum allowable amount. - B. Employees assigned to a forty (40) hour work week shall accumulate paid sick leave at the rate of (10) hours for each full month of service up to a maximum of 1050 hours.
-Sick leave accumulation in any one year may be carried over to succeeding years up to the maximum allowable amount.
+- Employees assigned to the 12 or 24 hour shift shall accumulate paid sick leave at the rate of twelve (12) hours for each full month of service to a maximum of 1440 hours.
+Sick leave accumulation in any one year may be carried over to succeeding years up to the maximum allowable amount. - Employees assigned to a forty (40) hour work week shall accumulate paid sick leave at В. the rate of (10) hours for each full month of service up to a maximum of 1050 hours.
+Sick leave accumulation in any one year may be carried over to succeeding years up to the maximum allowable amount. - C. When an employee transfers from the Three-Platoon Shift to other than the Three-Platoon Shift (or vice-versa) they shall have their sick leave hours converted to their new shift assignment utilizing the appropriate conversion factor of 40/48 or 48/40, whichever is applicable. - Sick leave shall not accrue during layoff, unpaid leave of absence or when utilizing a D. Leave of Absence.